All Episodes

 It's so good to be on your program today, calling from beautiful Lakeville, Minnesota.

-And I'm calling because I am a conservative, uh, Christian, stay-at-home mom who believes in liberty and freedom of speech and freedom of religion.
+And I'm calling because I am a conservative, a Christian, stay-at-home mom who believes in liberty and freedom of speech and freedom of religion.

-And three nights ago I had a gentleman come knocking at me my door wanting me to sign a petition that would be uh against the voter amendment, which will appear on Minnesota ballots in November that um defines marriage as one man and one woman, and then also the voter ID.
+And three nights ago, I had a gentleman come knocking at my door wanting me to sign a petition that would be against the voter amendment, which will appear on Minnesota ballots in November, that defines marriage as one man and one woman, and then also the voter ID.

 What?